 - Independent consultant – You may want to offer your own consulting services about repetitive stress injuries.
 As an expert in the condition, you can provide advice about coping mentally, physically, and emotionally.
 You can also offer guidance about techniques to ease the pain.
 Groups and individuals can both be clients.

 - Online survey-taker – As previously mentioned, jobs with heavy computer use are a no-go for an RSI sufferer.
 That said, there are plenty of opportunities to make money online that don't require you to spend hours glued to the screen, and survey taking is among the best.
 For just a few minutes of your time, you could earn a supplemental income sharing your opinions on topics companies want to hear about.

 I've put together a complete guide to survey taking, which spells out all you need to know.
-But if you want to get started right away, you can sign up with a few reputable companies such as these: Swagbucks, Pinecone Research, and Panda Research.

 NOW IT'S YOUR TURN!